Ashbury marks the 100th Anniversary of the First World War

 Additional names.
 Searches of on-line military and census records have revealed an additional 19 names, with a connection to Ashbury, that are not listed on either our War Memorial or the Church Roll of Honour.
 Some of these men served and returned home, and some of those received a WW1 pension, Anecdotes found in historical papers relevant to Ashbury (see below) indicate that four Ashbury friends known as “The Four Toms” (Daniels, Disbury, Simpson and Halliday) enlisted at Reading at the beginning of the War.
 One of these names – Thomas Disbury – is commemorated on both our War Memorial and Church Roll.
 Records have now been found for Tom Daniels and Tom Simpson and are included here.
 Relevant data have yet to be found for Tom Halliday, but the Halliday family is mentioned in the Notes and Anecdotes section below as having lived near the Ashbury Lyde (water cress beds).

-In 2018 information on and photos of another man – Ernest New – who served in and survived the great war were brought forward by his relative Ros New.
+In early 2018 information on and photos of another man – Ernest New – who served in and survived the great war were brought forward by his relative Ros New.
 Ernest was born in 1884 and resided in Ashbury.
 He is listed as a cowman on a farm in the 1911 census.
 Ernest enlisted on 5/7/1915 and served initially in the Yeomanry (private 2358 rifle brigade).
 He later transferred to the Infantry, 4th Royal Berks Regiment (Regimental No: 202890).
 The theatre of war was France.
 Ernest was discharged “sick” (2/10/1917) and died in 1965; he is buried in St Mary’s Church yard Ashbury.
 Ernest was awarded the Victory Medal and the British Medal.

 Enigmas.
 There is one name (Edward Cross) inscribed on both the Ashbury War Memorial and the Ashbury Church Roll for which no obvious connection to Ashbury has been identified.
 However, the records of two men bearing that name have been found with connections to Witshire and Berkshire which may be relevant and have been tabulated separately.
 There is a reference in the Notes and Anecdotes section below that Edward Cross lived in Odstone.